 READ MORE: Analysis - Thailand shields tourist trade after wave of bombings

 The Hindu shrine is popular among ethnic Chinese visitors, who made up a majority of the dead with five from Malaysia, five from China and two from Hong Kong.

-"The suspects appearing at the court are alleged to have acted as footsoldiers in the attack," said Al Jazeera's Scott Heidler, reporting from just outside the court in Bangkok.
+"The suspects appearing at the court are alleged to act as foot soldiers in the attack.
+However, more than a dozen suspects officials are trying to get hold of are still at large," said Al Jazeera's Scott Heidler, reporting from just outside the court.

-Analysts have largely coalesced around the theory that the shrine bombing was in revenge for the Thai military government's forcible return of 109 Uighurs to China weeks earlier.
+Analysts have largely coalesced around the theory that the srhine bombing was in revenge for the Thai military government's forcible return of 109 Uighurs to China weeks earlier.